brother79/brother-quest-bundle/Resources/doc/doctrine.rst

 Doctrine configuration
 ======================

-The RPSGuestbookBundle supports both Doctrine ORM and Doctrine ODM.
+The BrotherQuestBundle supports both Doctrine ORM and Doctrine ODM.
 It is configured for ORM by default.
 To use Doctrine ODM, you must set this in the ``db_driver`` option.

 .. code-block:: yml